Foreign college athletes left out of rush for NIL windfall - WHIZ News

 There may be some other loopholes.

-For example, experts say if Juhaz gets an NIL deal in Hungary, does the work in that country and is paid outside the United States, that probably wouldn’t be a problem, experts said.
+For example, experts say if Juhasz gets an NIL deal in Hungary, does the work in that country and is paid outside the United States, that probably wouldn’t be a problem, experts said.

 Lawrence said students who sign a “passive” NIL deal — meaning they aren’t making a television commercial or running a camp, just signing an agreement allowing their name to be used on something like a T-shirt — might be OK if they sign the document in their home country.
 He said he knows of several athletes from Canada who travel back home to make social media postings so they aren’t in violation of the U.S. visa laws.